nightroman/SplitPipeline/README.md

 **Step 1:** Get and install.

-SplitPipeline is distributed as the PowerShell Gallery module [SplitPipeline](https://www.powershellgallery.com/packages/SplitPipeline).
+SplitPipeline is available as the PSGallery module [SplitPipeline](https://www.powershellgallery.com/packages/SplitPipeline).
-In PowerShell 5.0 or with PowerShellGet you can install it by this command:
+In PowerShell 5.0+ or with PowerShellGet you can install it by this command:

     Install-Module SplitPipeline

 SplitPipeline is also available as the NuGet package [SplitPipeline](https://www.nuget.org/packages/SplitPipeline).
 Download it by NuGet tools or [directly](http://nuget.org/api/v2/package/SplitPipeline).
-In the latter case save it as *".zip"* and unzip.
-Use the package subdirectory *"tools/SplitPipeline"*.
+In the latter case save it as *".zip"*, unzip, and use the directory *"tools/SplitPipeline"*.

 **Step 2:** In a PowerShell command prompt import the module: